osisoft/testing-content/Content_Portal/Documentation/Identity/hybrid-clients-secrets.md

 <a id="opIdSecrets_Update Hybrid Client Secret"></a>

-Update a Hybrid Client Secret.
+Updates a hybrid client secret.
 It can take up to one hour for the update to manifest in the authentication process.

 ### Request
 ```text